keras-team/keras-io/guides/md/keras_cv/object_detection_keras_cv.md

 suppression operation.
 This can be done by overriding to the `model.prediction_decoder` attribute.

-To show this concept off, lets temporarily disable non-max suppression on our RetinaNet.
+To show this concept off, let's temporarily disable non-max suppression on our RetinaNet.
 This can be done by writing to the `prediction_decoder` attribute.